zalando/tech-radar/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
-Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+At [Temy](http://temy.co), we maintain a [public Tech Radar](http://radar.temy.co/) to help our engineering teams align on technology choices.
+Is is based on [Zalando public Tech Radar](http://zalando.github.io/tech-radar/) and the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization: